freeman-g/tensorflowjs-classify-mnist/README.md

 ---

-To install and clone the repo and run:
+To install, clone the repo and run:
 ```
 npm install
 node dev-server